CristinaRuth/cristina-ruth/src/pages/posts/11-things-to-consider-for-more-accurate-developer-estimates.md

+---
-# 11 Things to Consider for More Accurate Developer Estimates
+title: 11 Things to Consider for More Accurate Developer Estimates
+date: 2019-12-23T15:10:57.088Z
+excerpt: >-
+  Developing solutions not only includes development time, but analysis, communication, testing and stabilization.
+The larger the change size, the higher the complexity and the more difficult it is to estimate.
+Therefore, the more detailed we can be when doing our estimates, the better our estimates will become.
+tags: ["tech", "career", "consulting", "estimates"]
+template: post
+---

 If you've been asked to do an estimate before, you'd agree it's easier said than done.

-The bigger the scope (how much to be done), the harder it is to estimate because the complexity increases and therefore the ambiguity and unkwnowns increase and the more room there are for bugs, mistakes and miscommunication.
+The bigger the scope (how much to be done), the harder it is to estimate because the complexity increases and therefore, the ambiguity and unkwnowns increase, and the more room there are for bugs, mistakes and miscommunication.

 ## Types of Estimates